Charging your EV is just as easy as pumping gas. Where, when and for how long depend on what type of charging equipment you use.

 Level 2

 chargers require additional equipment that can be installed by an electrician.
 In the alternative, they can utilize an existing 240V outlet, just like a clothes dryer.
 Level 2 charging is also available at public charging stations for a fee based upon kWh used.
-A 8kWh level 2 charger typically takes 1-2 hours to fully charge.
+Assuming a 60kWh battery, a level 2 charger typically takes 4-10 hours to fully charge.
 Each hour adds approximately 10-20 miles of driving range.

 Calculation for EV Charging Time: